 - The Ebino Project, located 10 kilometres north of the Hishikari Mine, includes three distinct prospects, Otsuka, KZ and Masaki, that occur along a 10 by 2.5-kilometre corridor on the east side of the project. - Geological mapping, soil sampling and a ground magnetic survey was completed over the area that contains the 3 main targets - Otsuka, KZ and Masaki prospects.
-A total of 1,060 soil samples were collected, and 575 line km of ground magnetics. - This work highlighted a number of targets.
-Drilling of the key targets will be undertaken in the first half of 2025. - Permitting is currently in progress for planned drilling activities.
+A total of 1,060 soil samples were collected, and 575 line km of ground magnetics. - Permitting has been completed and drilling of key targets will be undertaken in June 2025. - Three holes are proposed to be drilled to assess the potential for development of epithermal quartz veins at depth.